TRSoftware1/GambleBarVersion/README.md

 # This number is how many seconds the blindness effect lasts when a player loses a drink.
 # Set to 0 to disable.
 blindnessEffect: 10

+# Set this to true if you want the GambleBar cooldown to apply to each drink individually
+# Leave it as false if you want the cooldown to apply to ANY/ALL drinks the same.
+individualCooldown: false

+# This number is how many seconds the cooldown is between a player consuming a GambleBar drink
+cooldownSeconds: 300

 # Set this to false to disable sound effects
 # If using 1.8.x server, view sound options here: https://helpch.at/docs/1.8.8/org/bukkit/Sound.html